-The West End Overlook provides a commanding view of downtown Pittsburgh, the confluence of the three rivers (with the Ohio River dominant in the foreground), as well as the West End Bridge.
+The West End Overlook provides a commanding view of downtown and the confluence of the three rivers in Pittsburgh (with the Ohio River dominant in the foreground), as well as the West End Bridge.

 We have to feel a bit sorry for the workers on the barge, who very clearly are following in the path of their brethren through the icy waters.

 Stay the course, captain!
 This truly was one of the deepest freezes we've ever seen in Pittsburgh.

 If you head out to take photos of the winter wonderland, be sure to bundle up with many layers, hand warmers, and do not plan to stay outside for more than five to ten minutes at a time.